 Historical Locations in Plymouth, Massachusetts - Plymouth Rock, Burial Hill & More

-which for those who don't know is the first settlement established by the pilgrims in 1620 there are a lot ofhistorical
+Right now we are in Plymouth Massachusetts, which for those who don't know is the first settlement established by the Pilgrims in 1620.
+There are many

-and i thought instead of doing a bunch of short videos on each place why not make one? great video with lots of places so let's walk around america's hometown and see some cool historical
+places in Plymouth and I thought instead of making a bunch of short videos about each place, why what not to do one? great video with lots of

-when the pilgrims left england for the new world set sail aboard the mayflower and usually the The Mayflower is docked here but how can you see there's no Mayflower anywhere and that's because from what I hear it's getting a makeover for the city's 400th anniversary in the small ticket booth area of the Mayflower in they actually have information on where the Mayflower is and it's actually in Mystic.Connecticut so if you want to go see the Mayflower go there or wait until 2019 and then it's back to Plymouth if you're interested. knowing what these pieces of wood are inside the crate these are actual pieces of the damaged wood that they are repairing on the Mayflower that is the reason it is no longer in Plymouth Harbor it is being repaired because all the wood is rotting after its long journey.
-In the Atlantic Ocean, the pilgrims are said to have landed on Plymouth Rock, there's really no evidence to prove that this was the actual
+Connecticut, so if you want to see the Mayflower, go there or wait until 2019 and then it will return to Plymouth.
+If you are wondering what these pieces of wood are inside the box, they are actual pieces of damaged wood that they are repairing on the Mayflower that is the reason why it is no longer in Plymouth Harbor they are repairing it because all the wood is falling apart. rotting after their long journey across the Atlantic Ocean it is said that the pilgrims landed on Plymouth Rock there is really no evidence to prove that this was the actual

 rock

-they landed on, so basically it's just an ordinary, so we have to go to the fakerock
+they landed on so basically it is a normal thing so we have to make the

 More Interesting Facts About,